 Proposal writing workshops help you craft your proposal, a required step in applying for research funds and grants.
 See when the next proposal writing workshop takes place.

-Stop by the Center for Undergraduate Research at Hood House 209, campus map.
+Stop by the Hamel Center for Undergraduate Research.
 We'll help you craft a timeline to prepare for your own research experience; we'll give you tips to help tailor your experience; and we'll answer all of your questions!

 - Find your focus